vivekhsridhar/tracktor/README.md

 README.md				This Tutorial

-single_fish.ipynb	Example.
+3a Fish_fast-start_escape_response.ipynb	Example.
 Jupyter notebook.
 This code was created to track a single fish in a noisy environment.

-spider_track.ipynb	Example.
+3b Two-choice_flume_experiment.ipynb Example.
 Jupyter notebook.
+This code was created to track a single fish in a tank and to measure its time spent in a user-defined region of interest.

+3c Spider_courtship_behaviour.ipynb	Example.
+Jupyter notebook.
 This code was created to track 2 spiders of very different sizes, maintaining identities.

-track_termites.ipynb	Example.
+3d Termite_collective_behaviour.ipynb	Example.
 Jupyter notebook.
 This code was created to track up to 8 termites of similar sizes, maintaining identities.

 tracktor.ai				irrelevant (Tracktor logo) tracktor.pdf				irrelevant (Tracktor logo)